 Getting fitter and staying that way can be a juggle of commitments and time—maybe more so as we age.
 While we all know that eating less and moving more is a simple equation that can lead to losing weight, AARP Challengers found what studies repeatedly show: it’s easier and more fun when partners are involved to motivate one another.
 Building on videos we featured of Denise and Katie “fitting in” their walks through various everyday obstacles, Challengers offered tips to one another on how to work their healthy activities into daily lives.
 Many shared their “victory” stories that recounted time spent with loved ones, achieving a personal best, or training for a race.

 What has been the biggest smile-maker is knowing that connecting with someone in a fun way can deliver results that can lead to a healthier and happier lifetime.
-You can join the Challengers and make some smiles of your own by visiting us at www.aarp.org/stayingfit.
+Join the Challengers and make some smiles of your own.

 Smiles all around!